Here are the prerequisites to mobile SDK integration:

 REST API server name

-The REST API server name parameter visible in the same window is also required: this is the URL to which REST API requests should be sent.
-It is requested for initializing the mobile SDK.
+The REST API server name parameter visible in the same screen is also required: this is the URL to which to send REST API requests.
+It is requested for the initialization of the mobile SDK.

 Mobile SDK keys